Non-exemplar Class-incremental Learning by Random Auxiliary Classes Augmentation and Mixed Features: Related Work

 \subsection{Class-Incremental Learning}

 Generally, class incremental learning methods can be divided into three categories.
 Regularization-based methods \cite{ewc, si} calculate parameter importance in different ways to prevent parameters important for old tasks from being modified to maintain stability. \cite{lwf,lwm} adopt different distillations to retain the discriminative features of old tasks.
-Rehearsal-based methods \cite{EEIL, PODNET,icarl,lucir} store several old class exemplars, which are then fed to the model with new coming samples.
-EEIL\cite{EEIL} proposes fine tuning of the network by class balanced data.
+Rehearsal-based methods \cite{zhu2023continual, replayTCSVT,luo2023class,2023ICLR} store several old class exemplars, which are then fed to the model with new coming samples.
+EEIL\cite{EEIL} proposes fine tuning the network by class-balanced data.
 PODNet\cite{PODNET} defines a new Pooled Output Distillation to maintain the stability of old knowledge.
 BiC \cite{Bic} mitigates model bias in favor of new classes by applying bias correction to the last fully connected layer.
-Structure-based methods always expand the model's structure when learning new tasks.
+Structure-based methods continually expand the model's structure when learning new tasks.
 Foster \cite{foster} freezes the old model and creates a new module to fit new tasks, then removes insignificant dimensions and parameters to keep the model compact. \cite{grow} selects and expands important sub-network involved in the optimization process of incremental tasks.
-PackNet \cite{packnet} iteratively prunes network and leaves room for new task.
+PackNet \cite{packnet} iteratively prunes the network and leaves room for new tasks.
 DER \cite{der} trains a new feature extractor for each new task, then merges all previous feature extractors as the current feature extractor, where a mask layer is used to reduce the feature dimensions.
+DNE \cite{hu2023dense} proposes a dense network method to expand the transformer by creating a new branch to accommodate each new task.
+Currently, relay-based methods obtain the highest performance.